Akinwale1997/vm-cpu-monitoring-alert/README.md

 ## 📌 Repo Highlights

 This repo is part of my AZ-104: Microsoft Azure Administrator hands-on project series.
-Feel free to explore and reuse the workflow in your own environment!